 As the number of adults 65 and older continues to increase, it is more important than ever for nurses to be prepared to provide care for them in emergency situations.

-ENA offers a portfolio of education utilizing best practices emergency nurses need to care for geriatric patients.
+ENA's GENE portfolio offers education utilizing best practices that emergency nurses need to care for geriatric patients.
 Whether you are looking for foundational knowledge or more advanced content, ENA’s full continuum of geriatric emergency nursing education has you covered.

 GENE Level I 2.0